The Polar Bear

 We use AI to simulate matchups between the Polar Bear and other animals.
 Our simulation considers size, strength, and natural predatory behaviors to determine the most likely outcome.

-Fun Fact: Despite their heavy size, Polar bears are excellent swimmers, and they can swim for long distances, even across bays and open ocean, reaching speeds of up to 10km per hour!
+Fun Fact: Despite their large size, polar bears are excellent swimmers and can swim at speeds of up to 6 mph.